 Copy the generated certificates into it:

-These certificates will be used when accessing the registry via the harbor.local domain name.
+These certificates will be used when accessing the registry via the harbor.example domain name.

 Copy the configuration file template that comes with the installer: